webdriverio/query-selector-shadow-dom/README.md

 ### Playwright

-Update: as of Playwright v0.14.0 their CSS and text selectors work with shadow Dom our of the box, you don't need this library
+Update: as of Playwright v0.14.0 their CSS and text selectors work with shadow Dom out of the box, you don't need this library anymore for Playwright.

 Playwright works really nicely with this package.